64kramsystem/personal_notes/zfs.md

 zpool create -O canmount=off

 # Create with a permanent mountpoint (-O mountpoint), but a different temporary one (-R).
-# WATCH OUT!: With `-R`, filesystem's mountpoint will be relative to it.
 # The mountpoints are created on pool creation, but not destroyed on pool destruction.
 #
 zpool create -O mountpoint=/ -R /media/disk_a